MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 <!-- ------------------------------ -->
 #### Forward-compatibility testing by using the preview channel

-We recommend that you test the experimental APIs ahead of time, to ensure your app's forward compatibility, by following these best practices:
+We recommend that you test upcoming changes using preview channels to ensure your app's forward compatibility, by following these best practices:

 * [Prerelease testing using preview channels](./prerelease-testing.md)
 * [Self-host by deploying preview channels](./self-hosting.md)